 ”Together for better biodiversity policy, together for optimal science support.Maurice HoffmannChair of Alternet Council, director of INBO

 Eklipse & Alternet

-The decision was made in 2019 that Alternet and its consortium partners would take over management of the EKLIPSE Mechanism, now rebranded as Eklipse, effective from December 2020, at the end of the EU-financed period of the project.
+The decision was made in 2019 that Alternet and its consortium partners would fully take over management of the EKLIPSE Mechanism, now rebranded as Eklipse, at the end of the EU-financed period of the project.

-This means that one of the main objectives of the EKLIPSE project has been achieved, namely to develop a mechanism and hand it over to the broader community.
-The outcome of this decision was the result of months of work and preparation by both teams to ensure a smooth transition of the mechanism, as the EKLIPSE project comes to an end, and the management of the autonomous Eklipse Mechanism is taken up by Alternet.
+This means that one of the main objectives of the EKLIPSE project has been achieved, namely to develop a mechanism and to hand it over to the broader community.
+The outcome of this decision is the result of months of work and preparation by both teams to ensure a smooth transition of the mechanism, as the EKLIPSE project will come to an end, and the management of the autonomous Eklipse Mechanism will be entirely taken up by Alternet.